Survey of Instant Runoff Voting (IRV) pathologies

 Less Common IRV pathologies

-For examples of IRV refusing to elect Condorcet ("beats-all") winners, as happened in Peru 2006, France 2007, and Chile 1970, see these: core, nasty, another.
+For examples of IRV refusing to elect Condorcet ("beats-all") winners, as happened in Peru 2006, Burlington 2009, France 2007, and Chile 1970, see these: core, simpler, nasty, another.
 We can make this very extreme.
 But this pathology is fairly rare in the random elections model; it happens about 3.7% of the time (see puzzle 17).

 Incidentally, both this and IRV reversal failure totally refute the false but unfortunately common claim that IRV "always elects true-majority winners."

-Here is a simple and somewhat interesting model of 1-dimensional politics.
-Assume 3-candidates (A, B, and C) and all 4 "singlepeaked 1-dimensional" votes are equally likely: A>B>C, C>B>A, B>A>C, B>C>A – except the latter two have half the likelihood just to keep things interesting – 3-way near-tie in top rank votes.
-Note, this model is precisely regarding all "interesting" 1D-politics elections as equally likely, where "interesting" means all 3 candidates have a chance – not just a 2-man race – and "1D" means the candidates A,B,C are three points on a line in that order, and the only votes that can happen are orderings of the three points in decreasing-distance (from someplace) order.
+Here is a simple and mildly interesting model of 1-dimensional politics.
+Assume 3-candidates (A, B, and C) and all 4 "singlepeaked 1-dimensional" votes are equally likely: A>B>C, C>B>A, B>A>C, B>C>A – except the latter two have half the likelihood just to keep things interesting – yielding a 3-way near-tie in top rank votes.
+Note, this model is precisely regarding all "interesting" 1D-politics elections as equally likely, where "interesting" means all 3 candidates have a chance – not just a 2-man race – and "1D" means the candidates A,B,C are three points on a line in that order, and the only votes that can happen are orderings of the three points in increasing-distance (from someplace) order.

 Answers:

-A look at Australia's federal IRV races in 2007 suggests at least 9 of the 150 were pathological, probably in this sort of center-squeeze fashion (we cannot tell with certainty which pathology happened because Australia refuses to provide full-enough election information to allow us to reconstruct the ballots, but as the analysis shows we can still deduce the presence of either paradox A or paradox B in many elections...) and probably a lot more than 9.
+A look at Australia's federal IRV races in 2007 suggests at least 9 of the 150 were pathological, probably in this sort of center-squeeze fashion (we cannot tell with certainty which pathology happened because Australia refuses to provide full-enough election information to allow us to reconstruct the ballots, but as the analysis shows we can still deduce the presence of either paradox A or paradox B in many elections...) and probably more.

 Related drop-out⇒reversal paradox.